solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.

+Learn how you can develop applications faster with Azure Database for MySQL Flexible Server.

 Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.